Call Now for a Free

 DOH

-Attorneys Chris Shakib and Leslie A. Goller at the DOH after delivering 10 boxes of evidence.
+Attorney Chris Shakib at the DOH after delivering 10 boxes of evidence.

 Plastic surgeon Dr. Loren Clayman, who is the subject of litigation over alleged botched surgeries and a breast implant warranty scheme, appeared before the Florida Board of Medicine on Friday for a disciplinary hearing; it was a miscarriage of justice for women.